mabaan/Company-Website/README.md

 </details>

 ## About The Project
 This repository contains the **public-facing static website** for GC International FZCO, built to showcase company services and career opportunities.
-It is developed using Astro for static site generation, React for interactive components, jQuery for legacy scripts, and Airtable as a headless CMS.
+It is developed using Astro for static site generation, React for interactive components, and Airtable and Sanity as a headless CMS.
 The site is deployed via AWS Amplify for continuous integration and hosting.

 ## Built With
 - **Astro** &mdash; Static site framework